The Australian Web Hosting landscape is constantly changing and evolving as new companies start and larger companies

 - Web Hosting Talk Forums

 Based on my own experience building and looking after hundreds of websites with various hosting arrangements over the last 10 years or so and from keeping up to date with industry forums there are certain web hosting companies I have learned it is best to avoid.

 I should also point out that price is not always a good indicator of web hosting quality.
-Some of the most affordable Australian Web Hosting companies have excellent products, services and support whereas some of the more established companies have the highest prices, inferior products, inferior services and poor support.
+Some of the most affordable Australian Web Hosting companies have excellent products, services and support whereas some with the highest prices have inferior products, inferior services and poor support.

 Poorly performing Web Hosting Companies seem to survive through a combination of strategies such as: